Major Groups > Gilled Mushrooms > Pale-Spored > Lactarius > Lactarius psammicola & zonarius

 by Michael Kuo

-• A cap margin that is inrolled and bearded or felty/hairy, at least when the mushroom is young.
+• A cap margin that is inrolled and hairy, at least when the mushroom is young.

-• Medium-sized to large caps that have concentric zones of orange shades and paler colors, but do not have pinkish shades and are not primarily "whitish."
+• A medium-sized to large cap that has concentric zones of orange shades and paler colors.

-Ecology: Mycorrhizal with hardwoods (especially oaks); growing gregariously or scattered; summer and fall; widely distributed east of the Rocky Mountains.
-Lactarius psammicola occurs in some places in Costa Rica, under oak; see the link below.
+Ecology: Mycorrhizal with oaks and possibly other hardwoods; growing alone, scattered, or gregariously; summer and fall; widely distributed east of the Rocky Mountains.

-Cap: 4-14 cm; at first with a deep central depression and an inrolled margin that is more or less bearded and hairy; later vase-shaped, with the margin typically remaining somewhat inrolled and softly leathery or hairy; with a quickly drying slime that covers the finely hairy surface and creates rough bumps; with buff and orange concentric zones of color.
+Cap: 4-14 cm; at first with a deep central depression and an inrolled, hairy margin; later vase-shaped, with the margin typically remaining somewhat inrolled and softly leathery or finely hairy; slimy when fresh but soon dry; roughened; with buff and orange concentric zones of color.

-Gills: Running down the stem; close; rarely forking near the stem; whitish or buff, becoming darker and dirty; sometimes bruising "pinkish lilac" or brownish.
+Gills: Running down the stem; close; rarely forking near the stem; whitish or buff, becoming darker and dirty; sometimes bruising brownish to lilac brown.

-Stem: 1-3 cm long; 1-2 cm thick; whitish, sometimes discoloring; tapering to base; often with pot-holes.
+Stem: 1-3 cm long; 1-2 cm thick; whitish, sometimes discoloring brownish where handled; tapering to base; with potholes.

-Milk: White, unchanging or slowly changing to pinkish lilac; slowly staining white paper yellow.
+Milk: White; unchanging; not staining tissues, or staining them slowly brownish to lilac brownish; slowly staining white paper yellow.

 Odor and Taste: Odor not distinctive; taste strongly acrid.